Karin Schmidlin

 BET 350: Customer Experience Design

 The idea of Red Teaming stems from cybersecurity, where internal teams are tasked with breaking into an organization's systems to identify flaws.
-I used this technique in week eight of a 12-week design capstone course to help students identify weaknesses in their thinking and ultimately making their business model and final prototypes so much stronger.
+I used this technique in week eight of a 12-week design capstone course to help students identify weaknesses in their thinking and ultimately make their business model and final prototypes so much stronger.
 I asked them the day before to dress in all red without telling them why.
 Then on the day, I introduce the topic of Red Teaming and pair each team with another and let them poke holes into each other's prototypes.
 Every time I run this class, I see tremendous improvements in the students' projects.
 Nothing beats looking at our own projects with fresh eyes.
 If you're interested in this method and would like to try it out in your teams, send me an email and I'll be happy to share what I know.
-And here is an excellent book that might help getting you started: Red Teaming: How your business can conquer the competition by Bryce G. Hoffman
+And here is an excellent book that will get you started: Red Teaming: How your business can conquer the competition by Bryce G. Hoffman

 GBDA 401 & 402: Design Capstone